hard-nett/docs/docs/overview/genesis/headstash/README.md

 sidebar_position: 1
 ---
 # Secret TERP & THIOL Headstash
-The Secret Headstash Airdrop is an ownership distribution event, decentralizing decision making power, while making use of Terp Network's native interoperability and Secret Networks trusted execution environments.
+The Secret Headstash Airdrop is an ownership distribution event, decentralizing decision making & ownership of Terp Network.

+*At the time of this writing, there is an active headstash airdrop contract deployed and funded, however any claim that occurs is public.* This was viewed as **a flaw in respect to the privacy** of the individuals choosing to participate.
 ___
 ## Concept
-This airdrop is designed so eligible ethereum wallet addresses verify ownership, to claim TERP & THIOL with a fresh, uncorrelated interchain compatible wallet.
+This Headstash is designed so eligible ethereum wallet addresses verify ownership in order to claim TERP & THIOL with a fresh interchain compatible wallet, **without** creating an on-chain correlation between the two addresses.

-*At the time of this writing, there is an active headstash airdrop contract deployed and funded, however any claim that occurs is public.* This was viewed as **a flaw in respect to the privacy** of individuals who choose to participate in Terp Network, and is now being avoided thanks to the secret implementation of the airdrop contract.
+This is possible due to [Secret Network's trusted execution environment](https://docs.scrt.network/secret-network-documentation/overview-ecosystem-and-technology/techstack/privacy-technology/intel-sgx), where smart contracts can have internal states that are not public.

 ### Initial Snapshot details

-Snapshots were made and distributions were calculated for the public headstash airdrop to holders of the following communities:
+The following communities were included in the first secret headstash:

 - [Crypto Canna Club](https://opensea.io/collection/cryptocannabisclub)
 - [Chronic Token](https://etherscan.io/token/0x19fAb8f7dfFfF38268644eAEBd3d538F68036000)